harryprayiv/inventoryTS/README.md

 - Export the inventory list as a JSON file
 - Clear the inventory list
 - Responsive design for use on mobile devices
+- sha256 hash map of list data embedded into list to add some guarantees about list provenance
+- prevents duplicate imports using a hash of imorted files
+- consolidates multiple lists into one count
+- prevents lists of two different types from being added together

 ## In Progress

-- adding 2ha256 hash map of list data embedded into list to add some guarantees about list provenance
 - QR code sheet generator
 - UI modifications